Blue State Blues: Kamala Harris, Serial Abuser of Power

 In an outrageous exchange, Harris accused ICE — which exists to enforce federal immigration laws the Senate itself has passed — of being like racist vigilantes who lynched black Americans.
 She had no evidence, only “perceptions.”

-Far from fighting for the “little guy,” Harris has been accused of protecting abusers — most notably, declining to prosecute priests for sexual abuse,when she was San Francisco’s district attorney.
+Far from fighting for the vulnerable, Harris has been accused of protecting abusers — most notably, declining to prosecute priests for sexual abuse when she was San Francisco’s district attorney.
 She was the only DA from a major city to refrain.

+In the days since former Vice President Joe Biden picked Harris to be his running mate, conservatives have had a field day mocking the New York Times for calling her a “pragmatic moderate.”

 Harris represents a clear and present danger to liberty in an era when the Democratic Party is siding with violent mobs and vowing to sweep away all obstacles to its power if it wins the November elections.
 Harris actually joined protests outside the White House on May 30, the same day that demonstrators there assaulted a Breitbart News journalist and others.
 Back home in California, antisemitic Black Lives Matter mobs were rioting through the heart of Los Angeles.